Make Me (Britney Spears song): Music video

-Development

-In early June 2016, it was reported that David LaChapelle, who previously directed the video for Spears' 2004 single "Everytime", would serve as the director for the music video.
+In early June 2016, it was reported that David LaChapelle, who previously directed the video for Spears's 2004 single "Everytime", would serve as the director for the music video.
 Spears teased scenes of the original video online, which featured numerous backup dancers and a variety of risqué outfits.
 Scenes from the LaChapelle video managed to leak online, featuring men "hanging off poles next to leopards" and Spears "baring all with nothing but sparkly body paint" inside a cage.
 RCA Records ultimately opted to support a final, tamer music video, which was filmed on July 16, 2016 with director Randee St. Nicholas.
 In late July 2016, Spears commented on the video, stating: "The video that I just shot is me and all my girls.
 We're making guys audition for us.
 The whole theme is us basically playing with them.
 It's really kind of fun and it's interesting."
 Ultimately, the video officially premiered via Vevo on August 5, 2016, less than three weeks after having been filmed.
 On September 20, 2016, an alternate version of the video was released through the mobile game Britney Spears: American Dream, which cut out the narrative of the video and solely includes Spears's hall sequences and glamour shots.
 The original LaChapelle-directed music video was leaked on April 12, 2019.
 Following the leak, however, LaChapelle distanced himself from the video, claiming it was "not [his] video".

-Synopsis and reception

 As described by Daniel Kreps of Rolling Stone, the video "offers a lighthearted, fictionalized look at the audition process to cast Spears' on-screen paramour in the 'Make Me' video.
 When Spears and her posse aren't giggling through auditions, the singer is performing her track in a brightly lit hallway.
 G-Eazy also appears to deliver his featured verse via hi-def monitor.
 The video concludes with Spears screen-testing her would-be costars in a series of steamy sequences."

 After an overwhelmingly negative response from critics and fans following the release of the Randee St. Nicholas-directed video, a petition demanding RCA to release LaChapelle's original video was created; the petition described the released video as one that was "not a suitable representation of the song".
 Sources claimed the video was rejected by Spears for being "too sexy".
-A month after the video's release, Spears's manager, Larry Rudolph commented: "It’s really simple.
-The video just didn’t work [...] because it’s Britney there are all kinds of conspiracies.
+A month after the video's release, Spears's manager, Larry Rudolph commented: "It's really simple.
+The video just didn't work [...] because it's Britney there are all kinds of conspiracies.
 Nobody is hiding anything."